AKlyuev/blockmatrixChain/README.md

 ## Setup
 ### Installation
-To install the BlockMatrix package, navigate to out/artifacts/blockmatrix_jar/ and download the JAR file [blockmatrix.jar](out/artifacts/blockmatrix_jar/blockmatrix.jar).
+To install the BlockMatrix package, download the
+JAR file from the [blockmatrix_jar](out/artifacts/blockmatrix_jar) folder.
 Include this jar file as an external library for your project.

 #### Dependencies
 You will need to import [Bouncy Castle](https://www.bouncycastle.org/download/bcprov-jdk15on-159.jar).